cartypropertymaintenance/cartypropertymaintenance.co.uk/about/index.md

 <div class='inline-image'><img src='/images/matthew_carty.jpg' title="Matthew Carty" /></div>

-Matthew Carty has 30 years experience in the building trade, the previous 23 years of which was spent working in and around the London areas, carrying out Property Maintenance & Refurbishments, both planned and reactive, in a Manual Directors role.
+Matthew Carty has 30 years experience in the building trade, the previous 23 years of which was spent working in and around the London area.
+In the role of Manual Director, he managed Property Maintenance & Refurbishments, both planned and reactive for many satisfied clients.

 He also holds the following certificates: